 Yellow or Gold Kratom

-You may find products that are labeled as yellow or gold kratom strains.
+You may find products that are labeled as yellow or gold kratom strains like the MIT45 kratom shot.
 Often, these products are simply different blends of red, green, and/or white vein kratom.
 Some sources create their yellow or gold kratom from a novel or extended drying process, while others achieve something of a yellow color from letting red vein kratom stay on the stem even longer than usual.
 For each method, there is little to no evidence showing consistent differences or benefits from these kratom strains.
 Often, the most reputable kratom vendors stay away from these gimmicky products and unsubstantiated claims altogether.

 Like most plants and animals, kratom can be engineered through selective breeding.
 Kratom horticulturalists will identify trees that produce more desirable effects and, presumably, higher alkaloid concentrations.
 These trees are then allowed to reproduce and the process is repeated to create a stronger form of kratom.
 While the exact origins are unknown, it’s believed this is how Thai farmers created the Maeng Da kratom strain some time in the 19th century.